 Lewis and Clark's: Exploring Another America

 Created in partnership with the Missouri Historical Society in celebration of the bicentennial of the Explorer’s famous journey west, this 16-page tabloid covers diplomacy and politics; the role of women; mapping the landscape; animals; warriors and soldiers; language; trade and property; curing and plants.
 Each theme addresses both the Euro-American and the American Indian perspectives with emphasis on specific tribes.
 The center pages feature a color map of the journey identifying Indian tribes encountered along the trail.
-Click HERE to see a sample of the series and teacher guide and to download an order form for the tabloid using CODE: lcteacher
+Download the tabloid using CODE: lctab

 Celebrate Famous Missouri Journalists